History of the Jews in England (1066–1290): Statutum de Judaismo, 1275

-This permission to own land, however, regarded as a means by which Jews in general could gain a livelihood, was illusory.
+This permission to own land, however, regarded as a means by which Jews in general could gain a livelihood, was largely illusory.
 Farming can not be taken up at a moment's notice, nor can handicrafts be acquired at once.
 Moreover, in England in the 13th century the guilds were already securing a monopoly of all skilled labour, and in the majority of markets only those could buy and sell who were members of the Guild Merchant.

-By depriving the Jews of a resort to usury, Edward was practically preventing them from earning a living at all under the conditions of life then existing in feudal England; and in principle the "Statute of the Jewry" expelled them fifteen years before the final expulsion.
-Some of the Jews attempted to evade the law by resorting to the tricks of the Caursines, who lent sums and extorted bonds that included both principal and interest.
-Some resorted to highway robbery; others joined the Domus Conversorum; while a considerable number appear to have resorted to coin clipping as a means of securing a precarious existence.
-As a consequence, in 1278 the whole English Jewry was imprisoned; and no fewer than 293 Jews were executed at London.
+By depriving the Jews of a resort to usury, Edward was practically preventing them from earning a living under the conditions of life then existing in feudal England; and in principle the "Statute of the Jewry" expelled them fifteen years before the final expulsion.
+Some of the Jews attempted to evade the law by lending money against goods to be received.
+Others joined the Domus Conversorum and a proportion left the country.

+Despite the impoverished state of the Jews, Edward I continued to try to exact taxation.
+A talage was exacted in 1277 and 1278, the latter yielding just 3,000 marks.
+Threats were made to defaulters, including exile and loss of their property, but this meant little to the vast majority of Jews who were poor and unable to pay the sums demanded by the state.
+The Crown ceased demanding talages, a fact that Richardson calls "significant".
+The community had run out of money.

+In 1287–1288, yielding around £4,000 of a hoped for £13,333, it is likely that the Crown arrested the Jewish population prior to collecting the tax as a means of extorting as much as possible.